brandokoch/neural-style-transfer-paper/README.md

 ## Tips
 - Style transfer is highly sensitive to the chosen content representation and style representation layers as well as to the style and content weights so be sure to experiment with those in order to get an appealing result.
-Reasonable parameter values are already set as defaults
+Reasonable parameter values are already set as defaults.

 ## Citation
 Please use this bibtex if you want to cite this repository: